Injury Prevention Warrenton, MO

 Movement Dysfunction

-Movement dysfunction can impact your stability and impede your body’s ability to naturally perform functional movements, increasing your risk of injury.
-Problems in your nervous system, inflammation, previous injuries, and muscle imbalance call all contribute to movement dysfunction.
-It can lead to:
+Movement dysfunction can impact your stability and impede your body’s ability to naturally perform functional movements, causing injury.
+It can be caused by many different musculoskeletal issues.
+Symptoms include:

 • Joint mobility limitations